On the Optimality of Pseudo-polynomial Algorithms for Integer Programming: Path-width parameterization: SETH bounds

 In Section~\ref{sec:lowbranchwidth}, we gave a reduction from {\sc CNF-SAT} to \IP.
 However in this reduction the values in the constraint matrix $\cm$ and target vector $\tv$ can be as large as $2^{\lceil \frac{n}{c}\rceil}-1$, where $n$ is the number of variables in the {\sc CNF}-formula $\psi$ and $c$ is a constant.
 Let $m$ be the number of clauses in $\psi$.
 In this section we briefly explain how to get rid of these large values, at the cost of making large, but still bounded \pw.
 From a {\sc CNF}-formula $\psi$, we construct a matrix $A=\cm$ as described in Section~\ref{sec:lowbranchwidth}.
-The only rows in $A$ which contain values strictly greater than $1$ (values other than $0$ or $1$) are the rows indexed from the set $P=\{(r-1)(2c+1)+1+2\ii+1~|~r\in[m-2], \ii\in \ZZ{c}\}$.
-That is the values greater than $1$ are in the alternate rows in yellow/green colored portion except the last $c$ rows in $A$ in Figure~\ref{fig:A}.
+The only rows in $A$ which contain values strictly greater than $1$ (values other than $0$ or $1$) are the ones corresponding to the constraints defined by Equation~(\ref{eqn:consistancy}).
+In other words, the values greater than $1$ are in the rows in yellow/green colored portion in Figure~\ref{fig:A}.
 Recall that $\ell=\lceil \frac{n}{c}\rceil$ and the largest value in $A$ is $2^{\ell}-1$.
 Any number less than or equal to $2^{\ell}-1$ can be represented by a binary string of length $\ell=\frac{n}{c}$.
-Now we construct a new matrix $A'$ from $A$ by replacing each row of $A$ whose index is in the set $P$ with $\ell$ rows and for any value $A[i,j], i\in P$ we write its $\ell$-bit binary representation in the column corresponding to $j$ and the newly added $\ell$ rows of $A'$.
-That is, for any $\gamma\in P$, we replace the row $\gamma$ with $\ell$ rows, $\gamma_{1},\ldots,\gamma_{\ell}$.
-Where, for any $j$, if the value $A[\gamma,j]=W$ then $A'[\gamma_{k},j]=\eta_k$, where $\eta_k$ is the $k^{th}$ bit in the $\ell$-sized binary representation of $W$.
+Now we rewrite the Equation~(\ref{eqn:consistancy}), by $\ell$ new equations.
+For each $j\in [\ell]$ and $N\in{\mathbb N}$, let $b_j(N)$, represents the $j^{th}$ bit in the $\ell$-bit binary representation of $N$.
+Then for each for all $r\in [m-1]$, $i\in\ZZ{c}$ and $j\in [\ell]$, we have a system of constraints